Forests in Canada

 RESEARCH AND PARTNERSHIPS

 To sustainably manage our forests, we are committed to continuously learning how our activities affect both the forest ecosystem and surrounding communities so we can improve our practices using adaptive management.
-We frequently partner with other organizations, including universities and science-based entities, to ensure our practices are consistent with the best available science.
+We frequently partner with external organizations, including universities and science-based entities, to ensure our practices are consistent with the best available science.

 Additionally, we have undertaken a number of initiatives to obtain baseline information on the fish and wildlife resources within our operating areas.
 Research and inventory initiatives include long-term survey programs of nocturnal raptors, songbirds, fish and furbearers.
 These inventories are aimed at providing benchmark data on species occurrence and distribution throughout our timberlands, as well as trends over time.